🌍 Stay connected, stay secure—your pocket-sized gateway to the world.

-The GL.iNet GL-AR300M16-Ext is a compact, ultra-lightweight travel router featuring dual Ethernet ports, 300 Mbps WiFi, and pre-installed OpenVPN/Wireguard VPN for secure internet access on public networks.
-Powered via USB and running open-source OpenWrt firmware, it offers extensive customization, making it the perfect portable solution for professionals who demand privacy and flexibility on the go.
+The GL.iNet GL-AR300M16-Ext is a compact, ultra-lightweight travel router featuring dual-band WiFi, dual Ethernet ports, and pre-installed OpenVPN/Wireguard VPN for secure internet access on public networks.
+Powered via USB and running open-source OpenWrt firmware, it offers extensive customization and reliable connectivity in a palm-sized form factor.

 | ASIN | B07794JRC5 |